grst/bioqc_geo/05_signature_creation.md

 ## Cross-Platform Cross-Species Validation
 To asses if the signatures translate across species and platforms, we tested the signatures generated above (human, Illumina sequencing) on the *mouseGNF tissue expression atlas* (mouse, Affymetrix microarray).
-The procedure is described in [this notebook](https://github.com/grst/pygenesig-example/blob/80bfe2a388a5230b004c288cb2ea220f0394855d/notebooks/gtex_solid_vs_mouse_gnf.ipynb) ^[https://github.com/grst/pygenesig-example/blob/80bfe2a388a5230b004c288cb2ea220f0394855d/notebooks/gtex_solid_vs_mouse_gnf.ipynb].
+The procedure is described in [this notebook](https://github.com/grst/pygenesig-example/blob/80bfe2a388a5230b004c288cb2ea220f0394855d/notebooks/gtex_solid_vs_mouse_gnf.ipynb) ^[https://github.com/grst/pygenesig-example/blob/80bfe2a388a5230b004c288cb2ea220f0394855d/notebooks/gtex_solid_vs_mouse_gnf.ipynb] and summarized in this section.

 Figure \@ref(fig:xspeciesval) shows the score matrix of GTEx signatures against mouseGNF samples.